 - 1. The location of the event is not in close proximity to food establishments, despite efforts to secure a location near reasonably priced and accessible commercial food establishments. - 2.
 Not serving food will significantly lengthen the day or necessitate extending the meeting to achieve meeting outcomes. - A special presentation at a conference requires a plenary address where there is no other time for food to be obtained. - 4.
 Other extenuating circumstances necessitate the provision of food.

 Justification for an exception listed above must be included in the applicant's budget narrative.
-For additional information on restrictions on food and beverage expenditures go to https://www.justice.gov/ovw/conference-planning.
+For additional information on restrictions on food and beverage expenditures, see OVW conference cost planning.

 Conference Planning and Expenditure Limitations